MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/system-log-event-id-7000-7026.md

 ms.prod-support-area-path: Devices and Drivers ms.technology: Deployment
 ---
-# Event ID 7000 or 7026 is logged in the System log on a computer that's running Windows 7, Windows Vista, Windows Server 2008 R2, or Windows Server 2008
+# Event ID 7000 or 7026 is logged in the System log on a computer that's running Windows 7 Service Pack 1 and Windows Server 2012 R2

-This article describes a problem in which event ID 7000 or event ID 7026 is logged after you start a computer that's running Windows 7, Windows Vista, Windows Server 2008, or Windows Server 2008 R2.
+This article describes a problem in which event ID 7000 or event ID 7026 is logged after you start a computer that's running Windows 7 Service Pack 1 and Windows Server 2012 R2.

 _Original product version:_ &nbsp; Windows 7 Service Pack 1, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 933757